Understanding Order Management Systems

 An Order Management System for Cryptocurrencies

-There are few large investing firms in the cryptocurrency ecosystem, and individual traders, who perform the bulk of crypto trading, must transact using a relatively underdeveloped infrastructure.
+There are few large investing firms in the cryptocurrency ecosystem.
+Further, individual traders, who perform the bulk of crypto trading, must transact using relatively underdeveloped infrastructures.
 The global nature of cryptocurrencies also means that exchanges are spread out across geographies and operate 24/7.
 Counterparties for cryptocurrency trades are still sometimes hard to source and liquidity positions can vary between trading venues.

 To maximize their chances of a profit, crypto traders often open accounts at multiple exchanges.
 But, handling these accounts individually instead of being connected to many or all of them at the same time via an OMS, can be time consuming and complex.
 Crypto traders must set aside extra time (and expense) to collect, consolidate, and calculate their trade data across platforms.
 And of course, this process is only attenuated in a volatile trading environment.